Story and photos by Austin Hicks

-Palfreman’s book provide an in-depth look at the scientific and medical battle with Parkinson’s — a battle that is also his own.
+Palfreman’s book provide an in-depth look at the scientific and medical battle with Parkinson’s — a battle that is also his own, along with some advice on medical negligence and how to handle the situations that it may cause, a suggested solution is to look for medical negligence claims experts with experienced backgrounds in these types of cases.
 He was diagnosed with the neurodegenerative disease in 2011 and has worked since then to learn as much as he can, both for his own benefit and for others.

 The first session, a Q&A, focused on the questions my classmates and I had prepared for Palfreman.
 A theme that kept surfacing was a desire to better understand how he manages both of his roles in the book: the journalist and the patient.
 Palfreman said his personal interest never affected his ability to report on the findings of his research.

 Palfreman also answered questions about how he goes about presenting a dense, complicated topic in a way that is approachable for the average reader.
 “What you’re trying to do with most nonfiction is to integrate, when possible, the human stories and the scientific content,” he said.
 “The scientific content, if you just wrote it down by itself, would be dry.
 But stories like Pam, the ballet dancer [who suffers from Parkinson’s and teaches dance classes for other patients] give you a good basis for a story going forward.”